Fast Money (talk show): CNBC Asia

 CNBC Asia broadcasts the programme on Tuesdays to Saturdays 5AM SIN/HK/TWN Time LIVE during the Daylight Saving Time period in the U.S. Without DST, CNBC Asia only broadcasts "LIVE" Friday (US time) edition of Fast Money on Saturdays morning at 6am SIN/HK/TWN time, and rerun version of Mondays to Thursdays US time editions are aired from Tuesdays to Fridays at 12pm SIN/HK/TWN time.

 CNBC Europe

-CNBC Europe does not generally broadcast the programme live, apart from on days when the news of the day merits extra live news programming.
-The channel instead airs broadcasts of CNBC documentaries and weekly magazine programmes in the timeslot.
-However it is shown between November and March on a four-hour tape delay to fill the one-hour gap between the end of Street Signs and the start of Capital Connection, created by Europe not being on Daylight Saving Time.
+Until April 2025 CNBC Europe did not generally broadcast the programme live as the channel had opted to show weekly magazine programmes in that slot, although it was seen live when the news of the day merited extra live news programming.
+However it was shown on some years between November and March on a four-hour tape delay to fill the one-hour gap between the end of Street Signs and the start of Capital Connection, created by Europe not being on Daylight Saving Time.

-Fast Money Halftime Report

-Fast Money Halftime Report is an American financial stock trading talk show that airs from noon-1 ET on CNBC.
-This show, which follows the same format as the 5pm show, debuted July 7, 2010.
-It spun off from a segment on Power Lunch, which itself moved to 1 ET from noon ET on July 7, 2010.
-Unlike Fast Money, this halftime market show is hosted by Scott Wapner, and is broadcast live from CNBC Global Headquarters in Englewood Cliffs, New Jersey.

-Originally aired as a half-hour show, the Fast Money Halftime Report doubled its runtime from 30 minutes to 60 minutes on October 17, 2011 and also moved up to the noon ET timeslot.
-The newly expanded hour-long show replaced The Strategy Session, which was cancelled October 14, 2011 as a result of very low ratings.